 Golfing - The Poconos is a true resort region, so be sure that you save plenty of time for all the options for golfing you will have as you explore over 35 lush and challenging courses, with again several resort packages and annual themed competitions such as the upcoming April "Golf-n-Gamble" tournament.

-Festivals - All four seasons in the mountain region are full of fun annual events and festivals, such as Fall Arts and Crafts, Farmers Markets, Heritage Days, Historical Reenactments, Celtic Festival, Earth Day Festival, Comic Expo, and several local music, food, and wine festivals year round!
+Festivals - All four seasons in the mountain region are full of fun annual events and festivals, such as Fall Arts and Crafts, Farmers Markets, Heritage Days, Historical Reenactments, Celtic Festival, Earth Day Festival, Comic Expo, and several local musics, food, and wine festivals year-round!

 History- Most of the quaint little towns within the four-county region that makes up the Poconos are steeped in intriguing history, so be sure to save time to tour historic homes, museums, and landmarks at some point during your trip.
 For example, head to visitor-favorite Columns Museum to learn all about the roots of the Poconos in detail!